Learn how to draw like Edward Hopper with this easy step by step tutorial. His landscape paintings were admired for the feelings they evoked.

 TIP: This is a great time to bring out those super light gray crayons.
 They may often seem too light for other jobs, but happen to be the perfect shade for these shadows.

-- Draw like Hopper (click to download a PDF)
+- Draw like Hopper (click for a PDF)

 - Drawing paper